krasch/quickargs/README.md

 ![Build Status](https://travis-ci.org/krasch/yaml_argparse.svg)

-Take a yaml config file and build a command line interface around it.
+Takes a yaml config file and builds a parser for command line arguments around it.
+Supports nested arguments and auto-enforces types of supplied command line parameters.

 #### This config file...